Recycling & Waste

 How to Recycle Anything

-What can you recycle?
-These days, just about anything.
-Learn how to recycle with this easy list of recycling options.
-Get the facts about recycling glass, recycling plastic and recycling cans and metal containers.
+Learn how to recycle anything with this list of recycling options.
+Get the facts about recycling glass, plastic, cans and metal containers.

 Spring Cleaning Your Home's Hazardous Waste

 One of the scariest parts of house cleaning is disposing of household hazardous waste -- the old paint, bug spray, motor oil and other hazardous waste materials that are found in every garage and kitchen.
 Here's how to dispose of hazardous wastes the safe and easy way.

 Much of our modern world is made of plastic, which means recycling plastic is more important than ever.
 But how do you recycle plastic, and what do plastic recycling numbers mean?
 Here's some guidance on recycling plastic bottles, bags, containers and other items made of plastic.

 The Glass Recycling Process

 Glass recycling reduces the energy needed to create glass bottles, jars and other glass objects.
 Get the facts on the glass recycling process, find where to recycle glass, and learn how glass recycling is good for you and the environment.